 - Currency - Belarusian ruble is the official currency in Minsk.
-You can use ATMs and exchange offices throughout the country, and credit cars are definitely accepted in most restaurants and tourist facilities.
-Bargaining isn't really a practice in Minsk, with the exception of taxi cabs.
+You can use ATMs and exchange offices throughout the country, and credit cards are accepted in most restaurants and tourist facilities.
+Bargaining isn't a practice in Minsk, except for taxi cabs.
 You should vigorously bargain with taxi drivers whenever the opportunity arises.

 - Weather - Minsk boasts a, much friendlier than Russian, temperate-continental climate characterized by moderate features typical for Central Europe, with relatively mild summers and long, cold winters.
 Belarus has a significant amount of rainfall during the year and this applies even for the driest of months.
 The best time to visit Minsk is during its warm summers - from June to September.